How to Hire the Best Employees for Your Manufacturing Business

 2. Try Different Recruiting Tools

 If you can’t connect through the mediums of the younger generation, how can you expect them to become 20-year veterans at your company?
 Recruiting millennials can be tough and you need to speak their language.
 Posting on job boards like Monster and Glassdoor isn’t enough anymore.
 Instead, you’ll need to leverage social media and other online sources to help build a strong brand and show (instead of tell) prospective employees what your company is all about.
-If the standard techniques aren’t attracting desirable candidates, use manufacturing-specific job boards like:
+If the standard techniques aren’t attracting desirable candidates, use manufacturing-specific job boards.

 3. Offer More Than Just Money